bitboxer/atlas/content/blog/a-draft-of-the-chess-atlas.md

 its logical thinking, its strategic insights, not to mention the beauty of a [perfect information](https://en.wikipedia.org/wiki/Perfect_information) game.

-When you start playing chess and get the hang of it, soon enough you start loosing matches and you have idea why.
-It can become quite frustrating and some people lose interest.
+When you start playing chess and get the hang of it, soon enough you start loosing matches and you have no idea why.
+It can become quite frustrating and you may lose interest.
 But what if you don't?
 What if you want to get better and find your limits?
 Where do you start?

 In this blog post, I'm sharing how I'm approaching the study of the game as an adult with a busy life.
-At this point, some contextual information about me as a chess player may be helpful.
+I have two loose goals with chess: I want to have fun first and always have a feeling I'm getting better.
+I think it's worth underlining that I don't have a specific rating in mind.
+I'm probably too old already to ever become titled, so I don't think about it much.
+At this point though, it's helpful to share some contextual information about me.

 I grew up in a small town north of Napoli.
 One of my uncles, a club level chess player, taught me the game when I was